-90% of reference earnings are payable until recovery or until permanent disability is established.
+90% of the insured's reference earnings are paid until recovery or certification of permanent disability.

 Daily reference earnings are equal to 1/365 of the full-year earnings for the year before the accident or the cessation of work because of an occupational disease.
-If the assessed disability is the result of an occupational disease, the temporary disability benefit is not payable unless the disability lasts at least 15 days.
+If the assessed disability is the result of an occupational disease, the temporary disability benefit is not paid unless the disability lasts at least 15 days.

-The minimum full-year earnings for benefit calculation purposes are €5,495.89.
+The minimum full-year earnings for benefit calculation purposes are €5,717.93.

-The maximum full-year earnings for benefit calculation purposes are €33,403.08.
+The maximum full-year earnings for benefit calculation purposes are €35,099.83.